Tony Gilroy: Directing

 Gilroy's directorial debut was in 2007, when he directed the film Michael Clayton, which his brother John Gilroy edited.
 The film was nominated for seven Academy Awards, including Best Picture, Best Director and Best Actor.
 In addition to its Edgar Award, the film won one Oscar, for Best Supporting Actress (Tilda Swinton).
 The film was a box office success, grossing over $92 million worldwide.

 He also wrote and directed his next film, Duplicity, released March 20, 2009, and starring Clive Owen, Julia Roberts and Tom Wilkinson.
 He then took over as director of the next entry in the Bourne series as well as co-writing; the film, The Bourne Legacy, was released August 10, 2012, starring Jeremy Renner, Rachel Weisz, Edward Norton, Joan Allen, and Albert Finney.

 Star Wars

 In 2016, Gilroy co-wrote the script to the sci-fi war film Rogue One, directed by Gareth Edwards.
-It is a prequel to the 1977 classic Star Wars.
+It is a prequel to the 1977 film Star Wars.
 Gilroy shared writing duties with fellow filmmaker Chris Weitz.

 In October 2019, Gilroy returned to the Star Wars franchise to serve as the showrunner for the Disney+ political spy drama Andor, taking over from Stephen Schiff.
 Gilroy wrote five of the twelve episodes in the series' first season and was also originally set to direct multiple episodes.
 However, Toby Haynes took over as the director of these episodes due to COVID-19 travel restrictions.
 After multiple delays, Andor premiered on September 21, 2022, and received widespread critical acclaim.
+Its first season received a total of eight Emmy nominations, including a nomination for the best drama series and nods for writing, directing, cinematography and musical score.
+The second season received fourteen nominations in 2025, winning for five, including Outstanding Writing for a Drama Series, awarded to Gilroy's brother Dan for the episode "Welcome to the Rebellion".

+Post-Andor work

+In March 2025, it was reported that Tony Gilroy was shopping a new feature film he would write and direct, starring Oscar Isaac.
+The film, titled Behemoth!, was acquired by Searchlight Pictures and is set to star Pedro Pascal (replacing Isaac), David Harbour, Eva Victor, and Olivia Wilde.